Editorial Style Guide

 The Choosing-the-Right section

 The hub section that replaces the procedural body.
-It has three parts:
+It has two parts:

 1. Intro paragraph — a one-line directive about how to pick (e.g. “Pick the lowest-commitment method that produces evidence strong enough for your next decision.”).